 Beechcraft King Air models 200 through 350 equipped with the Garmin G1000 NXi flight deck can now be upgraded with new features and optional hardware under a supplemental type certificate recently issued to Garmin.
-Many of the new features are a free upgrade, available from Garmin dealers and include a split-screen view on the multifunction display and decoded TAFs on both the multifunction and primary flight displays.
+Many of the new features are a free upgrade (although installation labor is not included), and it is available from Garmin dealers.
+Some of the new features include a split-screen view on the multifunction display and decoded TAFs on both the multifunction and primary flight displays.

 Owners and operators of G1000 NXi-equipped King Airs can purchase a new Bluetooth-enabled audio panel, which is a slide-in replacement for earlier models (or an option for new G1000 NXi installations).
 Features of the new audio panel include “home theater-like music effects” such as selectable bass boost levels and equalizer effects.
 The audio panel includes auto-squelch, a six-place stereo intercom, and up to three music inputs.
 Two pilots can use split-comm mode so each can independently transmit and receive using two separate frequencies.
 Recording complex clearances is made easier with a built-in digital clearance recorder, which stores up to 60 seconds of audio.